amzn/basis-point-sets/README.md

 # option 2: encode with 32^3 grid basis and full vectors to nearest points as features
 x_bps_grid = bps.encode(x_norm, bps_arrangement='grid', n_bps_points=32**3, bps_cell_type='deltas')
+# the following tensor can be provided as input to any Conv3D network:
 x_bps_grid = x_bps_grid.reshape([-1, 32, 32, 32, 3])
 ```